wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Changelog ==

+= 3.4.25 [09/21/2015] =

+* SNAP has been selected to be added to translate.wordpress.org.
+This release brings compatibility with it.

 = 3.4.24 [09/16/2015] =

 * Bug Fix - [Critical] Some users have "Log/History" and "New Post" tabs blank after 3.4.23 update.